-From 2 to 22 September 2014, the 2014/2015 Berlin concert season gets underway with Musikfest Berlin, organised by the Berliner Festspiele in cooperation with the Berliner Philharmoniker Foundation.
-It is the 10th year of the orchestral festival, founded in 2005, and the succesor to what was formerly the Berliner Festwochen.
-Over 21 days, 31 events with 75 works by 24 composers will be presented in the Philharmonie and its chamber music hall, the Haus der Berliner Festspiele, the Passionskirche and the Martin-Gropius-Bau, performed by some 30 orchestras, instrumental and vocal ensembles and by numerous soloists from Berlin and the international music scene and the city of Berlin.
+From 2 to 20 September 2015, the new Berlin concert season gets underway with Musikfest Berlin, organised by the Berliner Festspiele together with the Berliner Philharmoniker Foundation.
+Over 19 days and 30 events, more than 70 works by 25 composers will be presented in the Philharmonie, its chamber music hall, the Haus der Berliner Festspiele, the Passionskirche and the Martin-Gropius-Bau, performed by some 30 orchestras, instrumental and vocal ensembles and numerous soloists from the international music scene and the city of Berlin.

 The San Francisco Symphony from the American West Coast and the Boston Symphony Orchestra from the East Coast last played at Musikfest Berlin eight years ago.
 This year, they both return to the Philharmonie with their chief conductors Michael Tilson Thomas and Andris Nelsons.
 There are also orchestras which will be appearing at Musikfest Berlin for the first time: the Israel Philharmonic Orchestra with Zubin Mehta, the Swedish Radio Symphony Orchestra with Daniel Harding, and the Royal Danish Orchestra with Michael Boder.
 For the first time too, there is Christoph von Dohnányi with the London Philharmonia Orchestra, which he shaped for many years.
 The Royal Danish is incidentally the oldest orchestra in Europe with a history that goes back to 1448 and the royal court in Copenhagen.
 Around 440 years later, sitting among the second violins of the orchestra was a composer who was about to become the Danish star among European composers at the turn of the century: Carl Nielsen.